puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `path`

-The full path to the directory that ownership should be managed.
+The full path to the directory whose ownership should be managed.
 Defaults to the resource title.

 Example: '/opt/IBM/WebSphere'

 ##### `user`

 Required.
-Specifies the user that should "own" this path.
-All files and directories under `path` will be owned by this user.
+Specifies the user that should own this path.
+All files and directories under `path` are owned by this user.

 ##### `group`

 Required.
-Specifies the group that should "own" this path.
+Specifies the group that should own this path.
 All files and directories under `path` will be owned by this group.

 #### Defined Type: websphere_application_server::ownership

 Manages the ownership of a specified path.
-See notes below for the usecase for this.

 **Parameters within `websphere_application_server::ownership`**:

 ##### `path`

-The full path to the directory that ownership should be managed.
+The full path to the directory whose ownership should be managed.
 Defaults to the resource title.

 Example: '/opt/IBM/WebSphere'

 ##### `user`

 Required.
-Specifies the user that should "own" this path.
+Specifies the user that should own this path.
 All files and directories under `path` will be owned by this user.

 ##### `group`

 Required.
-Specifies the group that should "own" this path.
+Specifies the group that should own this path.
 All files and directories under `path` will be owned by this group.

 #### Defined Type: websphere_application_server::profile::dmgr